Ph.D., Brandeis University (2004)

 B.A., Northwestern University (1998)

 Drawing on social, cultural, intellectual, and political history, I teach about the African American experience from the slave trade to the present.
-I offer introductory courses in Black Studies and African American history, as well as upper level seminars in slavery and education.
-Students in my seminar “Slavery and the American Imagination” explore historical and literary depictions of the “peculiar institution” to uncover connections between America's racial past and its racial present .
-I also offer a seminar that looks at the relationship between race and educational opportunity from slavery to No Child Left Behind.
+I offer courses in Black Studies, African American history, Urban History, and Education.
+Students in my seminar “Slavery and the American Imagination” explore historical and literary depictions of the “peculiar institution” to uncover connections between America's racial past and its racial present.
+I also offer a seminar that looks at the relationship between race and educational opportunity from the early ninteeth-century to the present day.
 This course emphasizes how race has influenced access to education, and how America has attempted to dismantle the educational inequalities created under slavery and Jim Crow.
-While my research concentrates on the early nineteenth century, I enjoy teaching about an array of contemporary educational issues including magnet schools, choice, residential segregation, and standardization.
-I hope to expand my offerings in the future to include an introductory course on the history of public schooling.
+I enjoy teaching about an array of historical and contemporary educational issues including choice, residential segregation, and the relationship between geography and educational opportunity.
+I also teach the "Purpose and Politics of Education," which serves to introduce students to Education Studies.

 Schooling Citizens: The African American Struggle for Education in Antebellum America (Chicago: University of Chicago Press, 2009).